Aromatherapy for Insomnia and Difficulty Sleeping

-Bathtime: Bathing is a wonderful way to relax, but avoid taking a bath immediately before bedtime.
+Bathing is a wonderful way to relax, but avoid taking a bath immediately before bedtime.
 Hot water can increase your circulation and make it hard to fall asleep.
 Instead, plan to finish your bathing ritual about an hour before bed.
-While bathing, add a drop or two of Roman Chamomile or Lavender to your bathwater.
 For a moisturizing and more aromatic experience, try AromaWeb's Bath Oil recipe.
-You can use this basic recipe and adapt it using your calming oils of choice.
+You can use this basic recipe and adapt it using your calming, skin-safe oils of choice such as Roman Chamomile Essential Oil or Lavender Essential Oil.
 AromaWeb's Aromatherapy Baths article provides additional information regarding aromatic bathing.

 The minerals in natural salts, especially Dead Sea salts, help to relax muscles which in turn can help you to relax overall.
 AromaWeb's offers a Bath Salts recipe that teaches you how to naturally fragrance your chosen bath salts with essential oils.
 Be sure to select essential oils that are calming and safe for your skin.

 Like bathing, massage is stimulating to your circulation and should generally be avoided immediately before bedtime.
 Prior to bedtime, however, try gently massaging your feet and legs with a calming massage oil or lotion.